 where p starts iterates sequentially from zero through to N-1,

-N is the number of steps as specified by the Number of Transmissions field,

 OF is the overlap factor, which is equal to Carrier Frequency Grid field value,

 MOD is the modulo operator, and DIV denotes integer division.

+If the total number of transmissions is divisible by (OF+1), N is equal to the total number of transmissions.
+Otherwise, N is the smallest integer greater than the total number of transmissions and divisible by (OF+1).
+In this case, CH(0), CH(1), …, CH(N-1) is padded with unused channels, which corresponds to the idle transmitter.

-The Number of Transmissions field value is used in frequency stitching mode.
-The Number of Transmissions field value plus one, is the total number of transmissions to be done at the different channel center frequencies, i.e., the number of steps selecting different frequencies as dictated by the Channel sequence Order field value.
+The Number of Transmissions field value plus one, is the total number of transmissions to be done at the different channel center frequencies, i.e., the number of steps selecting different frequencies as dictated by the Channel Sequence Order field value.

+The Frequency Stitching Type field specifies the type of frequency stitching, as defined in Table 14.

+Table 14 – Values of Frequency Stitching Type field